ThePrajwalNayak/axis-advisor/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ### ghPages
-ng build --prod --output-path AxisAdvisor --base-href https://theprajwalnayak.github.io/AxisAdvisor/
+ng build --prod --output-path Webapp-AxisAdvisor --base-href https://theprajwalnayak.github.io/Webapp-AxisAdvisor/

-ngh --dir=dist/AxisAdvisor
+ngh --dir=dist/Webapp-AxisAdvisor

 ## Running unit tests